bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 	- `squash-ta` contains ta files that should override the default ones (optional).
 See Squash-TA section for details

 - Test code must be in `src/test/java`
+- **WARN** When using IntelliJ, you must also create a `src/main/java` with subpackage inside and a main class.
+This does nothing but IntelliJ cannot weave aspects without that
 - package name is free but following structure should be used
 	- `cucumber` subpackage contains cucumber implementation files.
 As cucumber annotations can be written directly in test page object, it should at least contain code for `@Then` (checks) and `@Given` (initial state).
 If pure TestNG mode is used, this package should not exist.